 In the sequel we first provide a description of the general platform architecture.
-Then we consider end-to-end SDR signal processing solutions for efficient DSP algorithm implementation, followed by a description of the current platform set-up and a detailed DSP performance measurements.
+Then we consider end-to-end SDR signal processing solutions for efficient DSP algorithm implementation, followed by a description of the current platform set-up and detailed DSP performance measurements.
 Finally we address the near future perspectives for the platform evolution.

-2. PLATFORM ARCHITECTURE
+2. Platform Architecture

 A single antenna architecture for both the Mobile Terminal (MT) and the Base Transceiver Station (BTS) has been chosen for a first implementation.
-This architecture can be easily upgraded without requiring any substantial new design for the essential hardware and software components.
-The BTS and the MT are based on a similar hardware.
-The hardware is highly partitioned in order to maintain the maximum modularity and flexibility, allowing the use of different standard cards and components.
-The platform consists of two main subsystems: a signal processing subsystem and a radio subsystem.
-The signal processing subsystem is comprising of
+This architecture can be easily upgraded without substantial re-design of